-Better safe than sorry: Device Security Management in Resco Mobile CRM
+Better safe than sorry: Device Security Management in Resco Mobile CRMProduct updates

 As smartphones and tablets continue to embed ever-deeper into our lives, the importance of mobile device security keeps growing even faster.
 From e-mail communication, through personal banking details, to business data that provides the essential competitive advantage – mobile devices today easily contain volumes of sensitive information comparable to any computer.
 In fact, probably even exceeding traditional computers, if we take also the health & fitness-related data and smart home control features into account.
 All while risks of misplacing a mobile device are much higher than with a desktop or laptop.